Antireligious campaigns in China: Cultural Revolution

-During the Cultural Revolution, the possession of religious texts was also criminalized.
+According to Freedom House, during the Cultural Revolution (1966–1976), the CCP "imprisoned thousands of monks and nuns, destroyed all but 11 of Tibet's 6,200 monasteries, and burned sacred texts."
+The possession of religious texts was also criminalized.
 Monks were beaten or killed, and many Tibetans escaped with sacred texts and compiled teachings in exile communities in India.